By Emily,

 • to carry out ablutions.

-A tenant can only be held liable for damage if the landlord can prove that the deliberately caused the damage.
+A tenant can only be held liable for damage if the landlord can prove that they deliberately caused the damage.
 A landlord cannot hold a tenant responsible for damage caused by accident, neglect, stupidity.
 Learn more about how the Holler v Osaki court case affects landlords.

 And home and income, with a rental property examples: